learningequality/content-automation-scripts/README.md

 # Content Automation Scripts

-Central place to store content pipeline automation scripts.
+Content pipeline automation scripts -- everything is *fab*ulous when you've got Python on your side.